gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-05.png" >}}Stroom UI EnableProcessors - pipeline Processors - choose type{{< /screenshot >}}

 at which point, select the _Stream Type_ of **Raw Events** and then press **OK**.
-At this we return to the **Add Processor** selection window to see that the _Raw Events_ stream type has been added.
+At this point, we return to the **Add Processor** selection window to see that the _Raw Events_ stream type has been added.

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-06.png" >}}Stroom UI EnableProcessors - pipeline Processors - pipeline criteria set{{< /screenshot >}}